savantcare/healthbrain-deprecated/README.md

 ## Why re-write the exisiting angular in vue?

 The current angular app was developed to discover the psychiatrists needs.
 The system could not have been pre-architected to deliver the discovered features.

+During the rewrite some new benefits are being delivered.

 ### A. User experience benefits